November 30, 2025 07:26 PM

 These bans are strictly enforced.
 7-Elevens lock their fridges, bars close their doors, and restaurants will politely refuse to serve you a beer.
 For 2026, the calendar is particularly tricky because, in addition to the standard religious holidays, we are expecting a General Election which brings its own set of 24-hour bans.

 Here is your essential survival guide and calendar for Thailand’s No Alcohol Days in 2026.
+For additional details on official days off, see our guide to Thai public holidays in 2026.

 Date: Tuesday, March 3, 2026